ADR-0004: Dual-token boundary, with local validation at the connector

 # Context

-A naive design would have CON call ASR or ORS for every data-plane request.
-That turns two governance registers into hard dependencies on the data path, which is exactly what BDI was designed to avoid.
+A naïve design for BDI would have the connector call the ASR or ORS for every data-plane request — basically a synchronous "is this allowed?" lookup.
+That turns two governance registers into hard runtime dependencies on the data path, which is exactly what BDI was designed to avoid.
+If the registers go down, the whole network goes down with them.

 # Decision

-BVAD (from ASR) and BVOD (from ORS) are the only cross-service artefacts.
-CON validates both offline using a locally-cached trustlist and ORS JWKS.
-Neither ASR nor ORS ever answers an allow/deny question during a data-plane call.
+The BVAD (issued by the ASR) and the BVOD (issued by the ORS) are the only artefacts that cross service boundaries at runtime.
+The connector validates both offline, against a locally cached trustlist and ORS JWKS.
+Neither register ever answers an allow/deny question during a data-plane call.

 # Consequences

-- The trustlist and JWKS become the hot caches — they're small (dozens of entries per association) and invalidation is event-driven.
+- The trustlist and JWKS become hot caches — they're small (dozens of entries per association) and invalidation is event-driven via Pub/Sub.

-- Synchronous introspection (RFC 7662): kills latency SLOs and creates a central dependency.
+- Synchronous introspection (RFC 7662).
+Kills latency SLOs and reintroduces the central-dependency problem.
 Rejected.